 Remove precancerous growths

-Should be used on the face only.
-Scarring may result if used on the neck or other body areas.
+Should be used on your face only.
+Scarring may result if used on the neck or other

-May pose risk for patients with heart problems.
+May pose a risk for people with heart problems

 Recovery may be slow and complete healing may take several months.